Lesser frigatebird: Distribution

-The lesser frigatebird is said to be the most common and widespread frigatebird in Australian seas (Lindsey, 1986).
+The lesser frigatebird is said to be the most common and widespread frigatebird in Australian seas.
 It is common in tropical seas, breeding on remote islands, including Christmas Island in the Indian Ocean in recent years.
-These birds are most likely to be seen from the mainland prior to the onset of a tropical cyclone, and once this abates they disappear again.
+These birds are most likely to be seen from the mainland prior to the onset of a tropical cyclone, and once this abates, they disappear again.

 Breeding

 Breeding seems to occur between May and December in the Australian region.
 They nest in trees (on Christmas Island) and both sexes contribute to nest building and incubation and feeding of the young.
 One egg is laid which takes 6–7 weeks to hatch.
-Fledglings are not left alone for another seven weeks or so for fear that they may be attacked and eaten by other birds including other frigate birds.
-They remain in the nest for another 6 months or so until fledged but they are cared for and fed by their parents for quite a long time after that.
+Fledglings are not left alone for another seven weeks or so for fear that they may be attacked and eaten by other birds, including other frigate birds.
+They remain in the nest for another 6 months or so until fledged, but they are cared for and fed by their parents for quite a long time after that.